SwissDataScienceCenter/renku-gateway/README.rst

 Tests
 -----

-You can run tests with
+You can run a test suite (very incomplete, mostly test boilerplate) with

 ::